PaulBatchelor/Soundpipe/README.md

 To build additional plugins with external library dependencies, uncomment lines in the file "config.mk".

-To build the examples, go into the (e)xamples folder and run "make".
-Each example will generate a 5 second file called "test.wav".
+To build the examples, go into the examples folder and run "make", which will create files with a .bin extention.
+When an example is run, it will generate a 5 second file called "test.wav".
 Examples in the "extra" folder are for optional modules.
 Open up the Makefile and uncomment the specific files you want to compile.

-On Mac, clone the repository located here: https://github.com/erikd/libsndfile/

-Then, run the following command:

-sh autogen.sh

-If you are missing any dependencies, get them using a package manager like brew or port, and run the above command again.

-Next, run the following commands:

-./configure

-make

-sudo make install

-Soundpipe should now successfully be installed.

 Future Plans
 ------------
-- multi-channel support (only mono right now)
-- dynamic documentation generation (HTML, LaTeX, manpage, etc...)
 - Faust support
-- Commandline utilities

 The Soundpipe Model
 -------------------